 Anderson’s work features improvisations and compositions inspired by Delta blues, West African guitar, Appalachian mountain music, vintage country and western, gospel, noise, rhythm, cycles, mortality, and praise.
 In performance, Anderson channels the history of the guitar and stretches the boundaries of tradition.

-Anderson has toured throughout Europe and the United States and opened for artists including Godspeed You!
+Anderson has toured throughout Europe and the United States and opened for artists including Sharon Van Etten, Godspeed You!
 Black Emperor and The Devil Makes 3.
-She accompanies Beth Ditto’s solo acoustic performances and recently contributed guitar to Sharon Van Etten’s new record ‘Are We There ?’.
+She accompanies Beth Ditto’s solo acoustic performances and provides guitar work for many recordings including Sharon Van Etten’s ‘Are We There?’

 Before landing in Portland in the late nineties, Anderson dropped out of college at age nineteen to walk across the United States and didn’t stop traveling for fifteen years.
 Her music is a direct result of this peripatetic existence, reflecting years of living in cars, tents and buses, traveling to Mexico with a circus, walking, hitchhiking and always playing guitar.